joshuaray/PhysioMTL/README.md

 * PhysioMTL holds a more stable (lesser range) accuracy than the 5 baseline methods above across many data set training size (20%, 40%, 60%, and 80% of MMASH)

 ## Instructions
 To recreate our results, run the included PhysioMTL.ipynb within a Jupyter environment such as [Google Colab](colab.research.google.com).
 The provided code will automatically download, process, train, and test the MMASH dataset and report results that support the claims presented in the paper.
+The notebook will generate an HRV prediction for a person who is 40 with a BMI of 25, sleeps 7 hours per day, has an activity level of 1.5 hours per day, and a stress level of 40.
+This prediction is also modeled in the original paper.

 ### Requirements